 Also, this drug may rarely cause serious (rarely fatal) bleeding from the stomach or intestines.
 This effect can occur without warning symptoms at any time while using this drug.
 Older adults may be at higher risk for this effect.

-Stop using diclofenac and seek immediate medical attention if you notice any of the following rare but very serious side effects: black/bloody stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest pain, shortness of breath, weakness on one side of the body, sudden vision changes, slurred speech.Who should not take Flector Patch, Transdermal 12 Hours?
+Stop using diclofenac and get medical help right away if you notice any of these rare but serious side effects: stomach/abdominal pain that doesn't go away, black/tarry stools, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, confusion, weakness on one side of the body, trouble speaking, sudden vision changes.

 The patch comes in a resealable envelope.
 When opening the envelope for the first time, cut it open as instructed.
 Remove a patch from the envelope and reseal the envelope.
 It is important to reseal the envelope after each opening, or the remaining patches will not stick correctly.

 Before applying the patch, remove the clear liner.
 Apply the patch to the skin to cover the most painful area.
 Do not apply the patch on burns, cuts, or irritated skin (e.g., eczema).
-Change the patch usually every 12 hours or as directed by your doctor.
+Use the patch as directed by your doctor.
+Depending on your product, the patch is usually changed every 12 or 24 hours.
+Follow the directions carefully.
 Fold the used patch in half with the sticky sides together, and discard out of reach of children and pets.